Gavazzi1/h2fuzz/fuzzer/h2_serializer/src/hpacker/README.md

-This implementation of HPACK was taken largely from https://github.com/Jamol/HPacker, with a few bug fixes and more robust error reporting.
+This implementation of HPACK was taken largely from https://github.com/Jamol/HPacker, with a few bug fixes, support for explicit encoding specification, and more robust error reporting.